 The size needle you want to use will depend on the weight of the yarn you're using.
 We suggest using a needle that's a little bigger than traditionally called for with the type of yarn you're using.
 For instance, with worsted weight yarn, size 10 US works well.
 This helps even out the gauge when you're using some yarns that are a little thicker or thinner than the others.

 Pick a yarn, any yarn.
 Cast on about 20 stitches and knit about 20 rows.
 That's right, you're making a gauge swatch.
 Since gauge doesn't have to be exact on a stash afghan, you can just pull the swatch off the needles when you've knit a few inches and measure how many stitches you're getting per four inches.

 There's only a tiny bit of math involved in knitting a stash afghan.
 Got your number of stitches per four inches?
 Divide by four to get the number of stitches per inch.

 Decide how wide you want your blanket to be and multiply your measurement in inches by the number of stitches per inch.
 This is how many stitches you need to cast on.

 Pick a yarn that you have enough of to cast on and knit a few rows.
 You might also want enough of that yarn to use at the end of the work to knit a few rows and bind off, but it's not vital.

-Cast on the number of stitches you need, knit a few rows or until you run out of that color yarn, pick up another yarn, knit a few rows, and so on until your afghan is as big as you want.
+Cast on the number of stitches you need and knit a few rows or until you run out of that color yarn, pick up another yarn, knit a few rows, and so on until your afghan is as big as you want.

-This recipe assumes you want a Garter Stitch blanket, but the same rules apply for using other knitting stitches.
+This guide assumes you want a garter stitch blanket, but the same rules apply for using other knitting stitches.
 Just make sure you knit your gauge swatch in the pattern you want to use, that you cast on the proper number of stitches to make the pattern work and that you understand that many stitch patterns take more yarn to work than plain old garter stitch.